Calvineng72/Authority-Measure/README.md

 Input to the pipeline is a directory containing each contract as a json file.
 Each contract should already be split into "articles", and contain a contract_id.

-Output will be stored in output_directory, the main output is the file 04_auth.pkl saved in output_directory.
-For each subject-verb tuple, it contains whether it is an entitlement, obligation etc. and saves the "role" of the subject (worker, firm etc.).
+Output will be stored in output_directory, the main output there is the file 04_auth.pkl.
+For each subject-verb tuple, it contains a boolean value whether it is an entitlement, obligation etc. and saves the "role" of the subject (worker, firm etc.).
 These results can then be aggregated at any desired level.
 Intermediate pipeline steps will get saved as well in the output directory.

 ```shell
 input_directory="path/to/directory/with/contracts"